sioodmy/dotfiles/.github/README.md

 <pre>

 # Hi there!
-   Welcome to my NixOS configuration.
+   Welcome to my catppuccin themed NixOS configuration.
    Feel free to steal anything from here

    Remember that this configuration is made